sonalimcdermid/sonalimcdermid.github.io/Research.md

 Li, McDermid and Valdivia (under review)
 <div/>

-4) How do we better and more equitably represent the distributional impacts of environmental change on countries, species (human and non-human animals), and ecosystems?
+### 4) How do we better and more equitably represent the distributional impacts of environmental change on countries, species (human and non-human animals), and ecosystems?

-## Regional equity in high-impact climate research
+**Regional equity in high-impact climate research** [image]
-[image]
 <div>
    <p>